How LinkedIn Company Pages can help when employees are anxious about posting

 My goal in 2022 is to empower more businesses to get noticed on LinkedIn and attract opportunities to propel their growth and create more employment.
 MJR

 It’s no secret I’m a huge fan of LinkedIn Company Pages.
 Sometimes for reasons beyond what you may assume.
-They are a really great place to start your business journey on LinkedIn slowly.
+They are a really great place to slowly start your business journey on LinkedIn.
 It’s the perfect training ground.

-When I do corporate training my goal is to empower employees to move from the 90% Observer category into the 9% Contributor or 1% Creator.
+When I do corporate training, I aim to empower employees to move from the 90% Observer category into the 9% Contributor or 1% Creator.

 Want to speed up the process?

-If you are the business owner, CEO, manager, it’s on you to put in place systems for recognition and reward.
+If you are the business owner, CEO or manager, it’s on you to put in place systems for recognition and reward.
 Employees don’t owe you anything and certainly don’t take them for granted!
 I can’t stress this point enough.

-If you want to know more about Linkedin Company Pages and are not quite ready to invest in training then please do consider purchasing Business Gold.
+If you want to know more about Linkedin Company Pages and are not quite ready to invest in training, please consider purchasing Business Gold.
 The world’s first book devoted to LinkedIn Company Pages.
 Buy on Amazon here.

-Book a free 15 min intro call if you are serious about growing your business and knowing having a LinkedIn coach on your side will make all the difference.
+Book a free 15 min intro call if you are serious about growing your business and know that having a LinkedIn coach on your side will make all the difference.
 Book here.